 Heally’s online and in-person network of licensed healthcare providers in Vermont makes it easy for you to find a reputable, knowledgeable practitioner.
 Read here to learn more about the benefits of cannabis-assisted therapy alongside a knowledgeable physician.

 Keep in mind, there is a fee to receive a medical marijuana recommendation.

 Apply With The State of Vermont

 Once you receive your doctor’s recommendation, you will submit an application to the state of Vermont and become a registered patient of the Vermont Marijuana Registry.
 There is a $50 application fee.

-New can create a new account here to apply online.
-Caregivers applying on behalf of an eligible medical cannabis patient can create an account here.
 You can also submit your application through the mail and pay with a check or money order.
 Applicants must submit a digital photo of themselves via email to verify their identity.
 The photo must be:

 - In color

 - Taken within the last 6 months and reflect your current appearance

 - An image of you without other people